GPawi/LANDO/README.md

 <!-- USAGE OF LANDO -->
 ## _Run LANDO_

 Open your `Anaconda Powershell Prompt` or `Terminal`(and start conda).
-Then change to the directory of the LANDO-master repository.
+Then change to the directory of the LANDO-main repository.
 Activate your environment and lunch Jupyter Notebook.
-In our working example, we use a **Windows** machine, the `Anaconda Powershell Prompt` and the LANDO-master folder on another drive:
+In our working example, we use a **Windows** machine, the `Anaconda Powershell Prompt` and the LANDO-main folder on another drive:

 ~~~
-> pushd E:/LANDO-master
+> pushd E:/LANDO-main
 > conda activate LANDO
 > jupyter notebook
 ~~~